-"PEPL" means PetExPro Ltd. (formerly Frontier Acquisition Company Limited), a company formed under the laws of Bermuda and a wholly-owned subsidiary of Jura.
+"PEPL" means PetExPro Ltd., a company formed under the laws of Bermuda and a wholly-owned subsidiary of Jura.

 "Petroleum" means all liquid and gaseous hydrocarbons existing in their natural condition, in the strata, as well as all substances, including sulphur, produced in association with such hydrocarbons, but do not include basic sediments and water.